Critical-Infrastructure-Systems-Lab/InfeRes/README.rst

   Inputs required (variable name):

-  - Name of the reservoir (res_name) = Salto
+  - Name of the reservoir (res_name) = AyunHa
-  - Year of commission (res_built_year) = 1979
+  - Year of commission (res_built_year) = 1997
-  - Bounding box (boundary) = [-58.204045, -30.379470, -57.417353, -31.371091].
-Where, (-58.204045, -30.379470) and (-57.417353, -31.371091) are the (longitude, latitude) of top-left and bottom-right points of the bounding box.
+  - Bounding box (boundary) = [108.155, 13.700, 108.300, 13.575].
+Where, (108.155, 13.700) and (108.300, 13.575) are the (longitude, latitude) of top-left and bottom-right points of the bounding box.

- The data will be downloaded inside *D:/My Drive/Reservoirs/Salto/* in two different folders.
+ The data will be downloaded inside *D:/My Drive/Reservoirs/AyunHa/* in two different folders.

-  - Raw satellite data (Normalized Difference Water Index or NDWI in this case) will be at *D:/My Drive/Reservoirs/Salto/Salto_RawData/*.
+  - Raw satellite data (Normalized Difference Water Index or NDWI in this case) will be at *D:/My Drive/Reservoirs/AyunHa/AyunHa_RawData/*.
-  - Supplementry data (DEM, Water frequency, Maximum reservoir extent in this case) will be at *D:/My Drive/Reservoirs/Salto/Salto_Supporting/*.
+  - Supplementry data (DEM, Water frequency, Maximum reservoir extent in this case) will be at *D:/My Drive/Reservoirs/AyunHa/AyunHa_Supporting/*.

 2. **DataDownload_GEE_GoogleColab.py**

  ``DataDownload_GEE_GoogleColab.py`` is an alternative of ``DataDownload_GEE.py``, which runs of web browser-based python environment such as Google Colab.
 It also takes the same set of inputs (i.e. Name of the reservoir, Year of commission, and Bounding box).
-However, in this case the data will be downloaded in next in your Google Drive, so the downloading path will be *D:/My Drive/Salto_RawData/* and *D:/My Drive/Salto_Supporting/* for raw satellite data and supplementry data, respectively.
+However, in this case the data will be downloaded in next in your Google Drive, so the downloading path will be *D:/My Drive/AyunHa_RawData/* and *D:/My Drive/AyunHa_Supporting/* for raw satellite data and supplementry data, respectively.

- Please note that you need to maintain the folder structure as *D:/My Drive/Reservoirs/Salto/Salto_RawData/* and *D:/My Drive/Reservoirs/Salto/Salto_Supporting/* before running the InfeRes modules.
+ Please note that you need to maintain the folder structure as *D:/My Drive/Reservoirs/AyunHa/AyunHa_RawData/* and *D:/My Drive/Reservoirs/AyunHa/AyunHa_Supporting/* before running the InfeRes modules.
 Therefore, you need to move the data to the correct folder arrangement once the downloading is completed.

 3. **PREPROCESSING.py**